Skip to content

 Agentic AI Governance: Framework, Risks & How to Control Autonomous AI Systems

-Agentic AI governance is the practice of managing and controlling autonomous AI systems that can make decisions, take actions, and interact with enterprise data—often without direct human intervention.
+Agentic AI governance is the practice of controlling how autonomous AI systems—such as AI agents, copilots, and automated workflows—access data, make decisions, and take action across enterprise environments.

 In this guide, you’ll learn: